military-strategies-and-tactics

 Equites

 The Equites originally formed the cavalry of the early Roman Republic.
-Drawn from the wealthier classes (who could afford horses and equipment), they served as an elite force.
-They were armed with a spear (hasta), a spatha (long sword), and a small round shield (clipeus).
-By the late Republic, many Equites served as officers in the legions or as cavalry commanders, while actual cavalry service was increasingly performed by auxiliaries.
+Drawn from the wealthier classes—who could afford horses, armor, and training—they served as an elite force.
+Their standard equipment included a spear (hasta), a long sword (spatha), and a small round shield (clipeus).
+Over time, as the Republic expanded, the military role of the Equites shifted; many served as officers in the legions or as cavalry commanders, while actual cavalry service was increasingly performed by auxiliaries.
+Despite their reduced numbers in the line, the Equites remained politically and strategically important, providing leadership that shaped Roman cavalry doctrine.

 Alae